bjerkio/how/documents/time-tracking.md

 ## Time tracking is not a measure of productivity

 Time tracking is not a measure of productivity.
 It is a measure of how we spend our time.
-We do not use time tracking to measure how productive we are, and we do not use time tracking to measure how much we work.
+We do not use time tracking to measure how productive we are.